Over 35 Years of Service

 COAST was formed in the early 1980s out of a broad community interest to improve mass transportation options in southeastern New Hampshire.
-While we are proud to have served the Seacoast now for 35 years, we were far from the first provider to operate public transportation services in this area.
+We are proud of how far our organization has come in 35 years, and we look forward to continued growth and expansion of our services in the years to come.

 Long Before COAST (19th Century – 1970’s)